reobin/typewritten/readme.md

 ### return code

-When an error happens, the prompt symbol changed to a red color, and the return code is displayed on the left.
+When an error happens, the prompt symbol changes to a red color, and the return code is displayed on the left.

 <p align="center">
   <img src="media/return_code.png" alt="127 return code" />
 </p>

+The return code display can be disbled by setting `TYPEWRITTEN_DISABLE_RETURN_CODE` to `true` in your `.zshrc`

 ## Credits